Data Access Management > Data access policies > Creating data access policies

 3Click the plus sign to open the data access policy creation page.

-The following image shows the data access policy creation page for a data de-identification policy:
+The following image shows the data access policy creation page for a data filter policy:

-The image shows the data access policy creation page with the following fields: Name, Description, Precedence Tier, Reference ID, Status, Effective Date, End Date, and Asset Groups.
-A Stokeholders section appears at the bottom of the page.
-"Create" and "X" buttons appear at the top of the page.
+The data access policy creation page includes the following fields: Name, Description, Enforcement Method, Reference ID, Status, Effective Date, End Date, and Asset Groups.
+A Stakeholders section appears at the bottom of the page.

 4Enter a title and description for the data access policy.